MarkLee7925/Heart-Classification-UCI/README.md

 ## Dataset:

 The dataset was retrieved from the UCI Machine Learning Repository (link: https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 It contained 303 samples; each representing a patient tested.
 Each patient was classified using 13 (out of the original 76) features.
-More information can be found in the heart_features.txt file located in the data folder.
+Further information can be found in the heart_features.txt file located in the data folder.

 ## Models: